Skip to main content

 The verdict updates on every push (pull_request.synchronize).
 If you fix the blocking findings and push, the next Sigilix review will flip to Approved.

-The synthesizer summary
+The Harmonia summary

 • How many findings survived deduplication